Series

 Looking at refugee protection in Latin America, this landmark edited collection assesses what the region has achieved in recent years.
 It analyses Latin America’s main documents in refugee protection, evaluates the particular aspects of different regimes, and reviews their emergence, development and effect, to develop understanding of refugee protection in the region.
 Drawing from multidisciplinary texts from both leading academics and practitioners, this comprehensive, innovative and highly topical book adopts an analytical framework to understand and improve Latin America’s protection of refugees.

 Liliana Lyra Jubilut is Professor at Universidade Católica de Santos.
 She was Visiting Scholar at Columbia Law School and Visiting Fellow at the Refugee Law Initiative.
+She is part of IOM’s Migration Research Leaders’ Syndicate and is Migration Research and Publishing High-Level Adviser for the organization as well.
 She is also part of the Global Academic Interdisciplinary Network (GAIN), from the Global Compact on Refugees, and of the Academic Council on the Global Compact for Migration.

 Marcia Vera Espinoza is Lecturer in Human Geography at Queen Mary University of London.
-She was an Associate Researcher in the ERC funded MIGPROSP project.
+She is a co-founding member of the research group Comparative Analysis in International Migration and Displacement in the Americas (CAMINAR) and was an Associate Researcher in the ERC funded MIGPROSP project.
 Her recent publications include the co-edited book The Dynamics of Regional Migration Governance (Edward Elgar, 2019).

-Gabriela Mezzanotti is Associate Professor at the University of South-Eastern Norway and a member of the Human Rights and Reconciliation in a Post-conflict, Multicultural Society project.
-She is a lawyer who has coordinated Unisinos UNHCR Sergio Vieira de Mello Chair from 2011 until 2019.
-Her research addresses critical discourse studies, international human rights law, migration and refugee law.
+Gabriela Mezzanotti is Associate Professor at the University of South-Eastern Norway.
+She is a member of the research group in Human Rights and Diversities (HRDUSN) and a member of the Human Rights and Reconciliation in a Post-conflict, Multicultural Society project (NORPART).
+She holds a PhD in Social Sciences.
+She is a lawyer who has coordinated Unisinos UNHCR Sergio Vieira de Mello Chair from 2011 until 2018.
+Her research addresses critical discourse studies, international human rights law, migration, and refugee law.